 And while you can find plenty of more affordable designers, their work’s quality might not be up to par with what you need, either.

-That’s why you might want to consider trying out a free logo creator, as it can give you just the right amount of control over the end result while still requiring little to no design experience.
+That’s why you might want to consider trying out an AI logo generator or a free logo creator, as it can give you just the right amount of control over the end result while still requiring little to no design experience.

 You can customize everything from the color, to the font, to the style, and use many proven templates that have been successful for other companies.
 While it might not equal a high-end designer’s services, it can get you going quickly, allowing you to launch your site and start making sales sooner.